 With the local codes continuously upgrading for the insulation values within your home, we want to make sure you are getting the work completed correctly and at the right price.
-When upgrading the insulation within your attic, you must plan for proper ventilation, sealing of attic floor penetrations, and the correct installation of the vapor barrier.
+When upgrading the attic insulation, you must plan for proper ventilation, sealing of attic floor penetrations, and the correct installation of the vapor barrier.
 When completing the insulation upgrades, we contact the local building officials to ensure that the upgrades will meet the adopted building codes.

 Proper Attic Ventilation